maldoinc/wireup/docs/pages/testing.md

 !!! info "Good to know"
     * Overriding only applies to future autowire calls.
-    * It is not possible to directly override transitive dependencies for singleton objects in memory.
+    * It is possible to override any service directly.
-        * You can override Service A directly instead of any transitive dependencies.
+    * Once a singleton service has been instantiated, it is not possible to directly replace any of its direct or transitive dependencies via overriding as the object is already in memory.
-        * You can call `clear_initialized_objects()` and then override the desired service.
+        * You will need to call `clear_initialized_objects()` and then override the desired service.
+This will make the container use the override when the new copy of the service is being built.
-    * When using interfaces override the interface rather than any of its implementations.
+    * When using interfaces, override the interface rather than the implementation that will be injected.

 ### Examples